engmaths/emat30008/index.md

 * one hour (approximately) of pre-recorded material,
 * exercise sheets to be completed during the week,
-* a compulsory one hour session with live demonstrations, group exercises, and Q&amp;A, and
+* a compulsory two-hour lab session with live demonstrations, group exercises, and Q&amp;A, and
-* a two hour lab session to work on the exercises with teaching assistants available to help.
+* an optional drop-in session to work on the exercises with teaching assistants available to help.

 Group exercises will include activities such as pair coding &mdash; come ready to participate.
 All material will be released on Blackboard by (at least) the Friday morning of the week before.

-### Weeks 13&ndash;15: Oscar Benjamin
+### Week 13: Matt Hennessy

 * Introduction to Python
 * Version control with Git
 * Matplotlib and NumPy Python packages
-* Implementing Euler's method and Runge-Kutta

-### Weeks 16&ndash;20: David Barton
+### Weeks 14--17: David Barton

-Note that week 17 is a consolidation week (i.e., no timetabled teaching).

 * Numerical shooting for general ODE boundary value problems
 * Numerical shooting for periodic ODE boundary value problems